Application Guidelines for the 2022 MEXT Scholarship

 If you have applied for the MEXT Scholarship in past years, or studied application guidelines from past years, including on this site, you’ll remember that the application process was disrupted and delayed in 2020.
 This year, however, everything is back to the normal schedule.

-- The Primary Screening at the embassies has been pushed back.
-Check the website of the Japanese embassy in your country for specific details on application deadlines, but the primary screening process is not between June and October 2020.
+- The Primary Screening at the embassies is back to the normal schedule.
+Check the website of the Japanese embassy in your country for specific details on application deadlines, but the primary screening process is once again between May and July in 2021.

-- The Deadline to apply for Letters of Acceptance from universities is November 20.
-In past years, the deadline was in August, but it has been pushed back by three whole months to accommodate a later and longer Primary Screening.
+- The Deadline to apply for Letters of Acceptance from universities is August 27.
+In 2020, the deadline was in November, but it has returned to the normal schedule.

-- The deadline to submit the final Placement Preference Form and Letters of Acceptance will be around January.
+- The deadline to submit the final Placement Preference Form and Letters of Acceptance will be around late September.
 Again, see the embassy’s website for specific details for your country.

-- Secondary Screening and Placement Results will be in June 2021.
-This is about five months later than normal years!
+- Secondary Screening and Placement Results will be in January 2022.
+This is back to the normal schedule.

-What this Article Will CoverWhether your are applying for the MEXT scholarship for Research Students for the first time, or whether you are a veteran applicant, this article will walk you through everything you need to know for the application process.
+What this Article Will CoverWhether you are applying for the MEXT scholarship for Research Students for the first time, or whether you are a veteran applicant, this article will explain everything you need to know for the application process.
 I will also include links to other, relevant articles that will help you along your way.
 I will cover the following topics, so if you’re already familiar with a particular section, please feel free to skip ahead.

 - Available degree levels and programs